mmahoney09110/EldenRingEncouragement/README.md

 3. Run as Administrator.
 4. Readings (like HP) will be logged to the console.

-## 📦 Future Roadmap
+## Future Roadmap

-- [ ] Add memory reads for additional stats (e.g., Stamina, FP, Position)
-- [ ] Send stat data to an LLM endpoint (e.g., OpenAI API)
-- [ ] Create an AI personality that acts as your Maiden
-- [ ] Build a WPF overlay to display dialogue and status updates
-- [ ] Optional voice synthesis integration
+-Add memory reads for additional stats (e.g., Stamina, FP, Position) -Send stat data to an LLM endpoint (e.g., OpenAI API) -Create an AI personality that acts as your Maiden -Build a WPF overlay to display dialogue and status updates -Optional voice synthesis integration

-## ❗ Disclaimer
+## !!!Disclaimer!!!

 This project is for educational and non-commercial use.
 Do **NOT** use it online or with EAC enabled.
 You are responsible for any consequences of modifying game memory.

-## 📄 License
+## License

 MIT License